 This paper describes our approach to construct a robotic assistance system - architectural principles, basic functions and higher-level skills.
-We present experience with an integrated technology demonstration and the exposure of the integrated system to the public at the 2002 Hannover Messe, the world's major industrial trade show.
+We present experience with integrated technology demonstrations and the exposure of the integrated system to the public first at the 2002 Hannover Messe, the world's major industrial trade show, and later e.g. at a Man-Machine-Interaction conference held in Berlin 2003.